Devesh2k07/content-ops-starter/content/pages/index.md

           fontWeight: 700
     subtitle: '"Where care meets compassion"'
     text: >+
-      #### **At Dhamodaran 24 Hrs Clinic, we are committed to delivering
+      <div style="text-align: center">#### **At Dhamodaran 24 Hrs Clinic, we are
-      comprehensive healthcare, around the clock.
-With an unwavering focus on compassion, professionalism, and excellence, we stand by you every step of the way**
+      committed to delivering comprehensive healthcare, around the clock.
+With an unwavering focus on compassion, professionalism, and excellence, we stand by you every step of the way**</div>

     actions:
       - label: Get started